-Baby circumcision is commonly done relatively early in the life.
+Baby circumcision is commonly done relatively early in life.
 Procedures completed in the first four months are considered newborn circumcisions.
 If you have made the decision to have your son circumcised, it is recommended to book the procedure as soon as it is convenient for your family.

 Appointments are usually available within days.
 Please review the “Getting Started” section to ensure you are fully informed about the procedure prior to booking.

 In this section you will find information about circumcision for newborns.
 We focus on high-quality, safe, and reliable care to ensure that parents and their son have a safe and positive experience.

-Over 50,000 circumcisions have been performed using our technique over the last two decades.
+Over 40,000 circumcisions have been performed at our clinics over the last two decades.
 Our goal is to make it simple for you to get the information and services you require.
 Our doctors and nurses will support you after the circumcision surgery with a hotline for questions and detailed instructions on post-circumcision care for your baby son.

 Pollock Clinics Infant Circumcision Procedure

 We recommend that you finish feeding your baby prior to coming into the clinic so that he will not be too hungry while you are waiting for the procedure.
 If your son is hungry upon your arrival, it is ok to feed him within 15 minutes of your arrival to the clinic.

 Please read on to learn about the multiple steps we will take to minimize your baby’s discomfort during the short infant circumcision procedure.
 You can also review our Circumcision Counselling Video for detail on how to prepare for the procedure as well as aftercare instructions.

 You will be at our Vancouver or New Westminster circumcision clinic for just over an hour in total, and we want to make that time as pleasant as possible.